Overview (Inverted Nipples)

 Inverted nipples can be a cause for distress for some women.
-In some cases, a woman’s nipples may be permanently inverted, whilst in others it depends on temperature and other factors.
-If a woman’s nipple becomes inverted, having previously been normal, it is important that investigations are carried out to ensure that there is not underlying serious cause.
-In most cases, it is due to shortening of the tubes (ducts) that lead from the breast tissue to the nipple.
+In some cases, a woman’s nipples may be permanently inverted, whilst in others, it depends on temperature and other factors.
+If a woman’s nipple becomes inverted having previously been normal, it is important that investigations are carried out accordingly And to ensure that there is not an underlying serious cause.
+In most cases, it is the result or due to shortening of the tubes (ducts) that lead from the breast tissue to the nipple.

-In those with nipples that can be protruded with assistance, the simplest treatment is a special suction cup a Nipplette(R) which is worn for weeks or months to stretch the ducts.
-If this does not work, or in more severe cases, inverted nipples can be corrected surgically.
-A number of techniques exist, but Mr Nduka uses a virtually scarless method that can be performed under local anaesthetic as a day procedure (about 30 minutes).
-Potential risks include loss of sensitivity and an inability to breast feed.
+A special suction cup (Nipplette(R)) is worn for weeks or months to stretch the ducts in those with nipples that can be protruded with assistance.
+Inverted nipples is corrected surgically if this does not work or in more severe cases.
+A number of techniques exist and Mr Nduka uses a virtually scarless method.
+Potential risks include loss of sensitivity and an inability to breastfeed.